NUWCDIVNPT/stig-manager/docs/_build/html/_sources/user-guide/user-guide.rst.txt

 Allows a Collection Manager or Owner to Manage their Collection.
 From this Workspace, the User can:

-   * Alter the Name, Workflow, and Metadata associated with the Collection
+   * Alter the Name, Description, Settings, and Metadata associated with the Collection
+   * Add/Modify/Remove User Grants in the Collection
    * Batch import CKL or XCCDF files to automatically scaffold or add to their Collection
    * Batch export CKL files for external tools such as eMASS
    * Add/Modify/Remove Assets in the Collection
    * Transfer Assets to another Collection
    * Add or remove STIGs from the Collection (STIGs must be assigned to at least 1 Asset to be associated with a Collection)
-   * Add/Modify/Remove User Grants in the Collection
    * Delete the Collection (if Collection Owner)

 .. thumbnail:: /assets/images/manage-collection-workspace.png